 Talk about setting your sights high.
 Swell Vision was founded by a student… in high school no less.

 They’re based in South Carolina but give globally through their partner, Green School, where they help underprivileged Balinese children attend school tuition-free.
-Every pair sold funds two weeks of schooling.
+Every pair of sunglasses sold funds two weeks of schooling.

-The Green School is a pretty swell concept too.
+The Green School is a pretty swell concept.
 It’s a non-profit specifically designed to create leaders in the green movement, and the curriculum is largely sustainability-driven.

 SOLO Eyewear’s Environmentally Friendly Sunglasses

-SOLO Eyewear makes three non toxic sunglasses collections using: repurposed bamboo, ethical Italian cellulose acetate, and repurposed wood.
+SOLO Eyewear’s affordable sustainable sunglasses fall into three main materials: repurposed bamboo, Italian cellulose acetate, and repurposed wood.

 All lenses are prescription friendly and polarized with 100% UV protection.

-They’re all handmade, even the wooden cases, which they source from female artists in Panajachel, Guatemala.
+They’re all handmade down to the wooden cases, which they source from female artists in Panajachel, Guatemala.

 About SOLO Eyewear

 SOLO Eyewear started as a San Diego State University class project for Jenny Amaraneni and Dana Holliday.
-Now, these visionary ladies have been featured in Forbes, Time, and Good Morning America.
+Now, these visionary ladies have been featured in Forbes and Time Magazine.

-The inspiration behind this sustainable sunglasses brand was learning that 80% of blindness is preventable, and 1 billion people lack access to vision care.
+The inspiration behind this sustainable eyewear brand was learning that 80% of blindness is preventable, and 1 billion people lack access to vision care.

 SOLO comes in to #LiveandGive by donating 10% of all profits to Aravind Eye Care System and Restoring Vision